Hemang-develops/dynamic-portfolio-nextjs/apps/admin/README.md

 # Portfolio Admin Workspace

 This Next.js app provides a lightweight control panel for editing the portfolio content without touching the public-site code.
-It reads and writes the shared [`content/site-content.json`](../../content/site-content.json) file that both the admin and marketing site consume.
+It communicates with the shared content API (see [`apps/content-api`](../content-api)) which persists updates to [`content/site-content.json`](../../content/site-content.json) for both the admin and marketing site to consume.

 ## Running locally